 Ginger is beneficial for dyspepsia (which is related to GERD, ulcers, gastric reflux, and gastroparesis), improving the rate of gastric emptying.

-When used as an antimicrobial, ginger greatly reducing the growth of bacteria and viruses.
-Gingerol absorbs into the bloodstream, exerting its anti-inflammatory and antmicrobial effects throughout the body.
+When used as an antimicrobial, ginger greatly reduces the growth of bacteria and viruses.
+Gingerol then absorbs into the bloodstream, exerting its anti-inflammatory and antmicrobial effects throughout the body.

 Garlic has powerful antimicrobial properties that affect the full spectrum of microbe — including bacteria, yeasts/fungus, protozoa, and viruses.